-I’m going to ignore the abominable use of “them” in a singular sense and go straight to one of the exceptions to the statement.
-Sparked by his then wife’s encounter with cancer (she survived), journalist George Johnson broke away from his focus on physical sciences to write a book called The Cancer Chronicles.
+In one notable exception to this statement, journalist George Johnson, sparked by his then wife’s encounter with cancer (she survived), broke away from his focus on physical sciences to write a book called The Cancer Chronicles.
 I’m glad the book didn’t stay inside him.
 The experience inspired Johnson’s interest in cancer, and a year later he produced a series of three essays for The New York Times that won the 2014 AAAS/Kavli Science Journalism Award in the Large Newspaper category.

 I was thrilled when The Open Notebook asked me to take a look at one of those essays, “Why Everyone Seems to Have Cancer,” and surprised to find that it was an essay about a numerical trend—I teach journalism to college juniors and seniors and I don’t encourage them to focus on numbers.
 I was taught early on that people can’t hold more than a couple of numbers in their heads, and I agree.
 Johnson’s story uses numbers to illustrate the idea that the reason people think there’s a cancer epidemic is in large part that more folks are living longer lives, and thus to the age when cancer incidence is higher.